NI-Measurement-Plug-Ins/pmic-labview/docs/help.md

    ![alt text](images/instr-studio-results-from-ts.png)

-10. The same workflow of Power on the DUT, Perform Measurement, and Power off the DUT can be followed in TestStand also by adding three Measurement Steps along with the SDC steps.
-Make sure to add
+10. The same workflow of Power on the DUT, Perform Measurement, and Power off the DUT can be followed in TestStand, by adding three Measurement Steps along with the SDC steps.
+Make sure to Power off the DUT.

     ![alt text](images/teststand-measlink-steps.png)